Major Sports Facilities and Other Legislation Amendment Bill 2025

 Ticket scalping penalties

-Substantially increases maximum penalties for selling tickets above 10% of original price, aligning Queensland with other Australian states.
-The offence for buying scalped tickets is removed to encourage reporting.
+Substantially increases maximum penalties for selling event tickets above 10% of the original price, aligning Queensland with other Australian states.
+The offence for buying scalped tickets is removed to encourage people to report scalping.

-• Maximum penalty for scalping increased to 135 penalty units for individuals, 680 for corporations
+• Maximum penalty for scalping increased to 135 penalty units for individuals and 680 for corporations

-• No longer an offence to buy a scalped ticket (previously 10 penalty units)
+• No longer an offence to buy a scalped ticket, removing a barrier to reporting scalpers

 • Infringement notice fine increased from 2 to 13 penalty units